Patellar Tendonitis (Jumper's/Runner's Knee)

 If this tendon is under persistent stress, it is likely to cause a partial or complete tear of the tendon.
 Multiple treatment options are available for patellar tendonitis, including varying therapies and medical support braces (orthoses).

-Causes of Patellar Tendinitis
+Causes of Patellar Tendonitis

 The patellar tendon extends down from the kneecap and attaches into the upper part of the shin bone.
-It keeps the knee cap in place and is involved in knee movement no matter the direction.
+It keeps the kneecap in place and is involved in knee movement no matter the direction.
 Some activities that are more likely to cause irritation and/or injury in such an area include:

-- Repetitive movements that overload the knee joint, such as thorough exercise or activities that require continuous knee flexion, can cause the patellar tendon to become inflamed.
+Repetitive movements that overload the knee joint, such as thorough exercise or activities that require continuous knee flexion, can cause the patellar tendon to become inflamed.

 Patellar Tendonitis Symptoms